frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-21-cup.md

 ## Man of the Match

 **Jacob** had to weather a storm down the left side in the first half and then popped up with a goal when playing further up the pitch.
+A great first season from the rookie.
+Special mention for **Angus** for dropping **Will** with a bigtime challenge.

 ![](/images/307916034_449151140610450_1912140457110022528_n.jpg)